camihshm/Python_Learn/DataTypes/readme.md

-#  Leand Python - Data Types.
+#  💻 Learn Python - Data Types.

 The purpose of this file is to address the types of data that are used in python language and its applications.

-## IMPORTANT: this material was developed with the help of courses and documents acquired during my process of studying the python language.
+## 📍 IMPORTANT: this material was developed with the help of courses and documents acquired during my process of studying the python language.